3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 It would be helpful when you want to release your eyes from the text for sometimes, or when you are going to double-check the missing part of your content.

 ### How to use

-2 things you should know before use:
+3 things you should know before use:
 1. If there is more than one element in the same line, it would be showing the color depends on their priority.
 You can go back to check the color sample list.
-2. The priority is changed in v1.1, you are not able to see "a link within a list" before v1.1.
+2. The priority is changed in the latest update, you are not able to see "a link within a list" in the previous version.
 3. The only thing you may need to do is to understand those colors' meanings.

 [:arrow_up:Back](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin#table-of-contents)